openstack/cinder-specs/specs/juno/support-volume-num-weighter.rst

 volume number in volume backend, which could provide another mean to help improve volume-backends' IO balance and volumes' IO performance.

-Explain the benifit from volume number weighter by this use case.
+Explain the benefit from volume number weighter by this use case.

 Assume we have volume-backend-A with 300G and volume-backend-B with 100G.
 Volume-backend-A's IO capabilities is the same volume-backend-B IO